 Graduate Certificate in Contemporary School Leadership

 Program DetailsThe Graduate Certificate program in Contemporary School Leadership from City University of Seattle provides up-to-date research and technology skills to educators.
 Through a variety of mentored learning experiences, adult learners gain a valuable edge in the following areas:

 Flexible, Online Learning OptionsIn CityU of Seattle's accredited contemporary school leadership program, adult learners receive personalized attention in their development as leaders.
 Candidates may choose to complete the program online or with a mixture of in-class and online learning.
-In-person field experiences includes job shadowing, interviews and classroom observations.
+In-person field experiences include job shadowing, interviews and classroom observations.
 This program provides pertinent learning experiences online for emerging leaders.
 As a top-five producer of teachers in Washington State, we know how to provide effective online learning on schedule, with less cost.
 Get in touch with an advisor to learn more.

 Where CityU Can Take YouGraduates of our contemporary school leadership program are prepared to become strategic leaders in a variety of settings.
 Many use their new expertise to make a meaningful impact in their current position, and others continue preparation to move into a formal educational leadership role as the credits earned in this program apply toward our Master of Education in Leadership degree or Graduate Certificate in Educational Leadership with Certification.

 Get Started Today!Those looking to develop the knowledge, skills and dispositions of modern educational leaders should contact an advisor to start the application process today.